-Antique Week takes place in February in Lincoln City.
+Antique & Collectibles Week takes place the second week of February in Lincoln City.

 Summer Kite Festival is held in Lincoln city the last weekend of June.

 Clamming Clinics & Crabbing Clinics take place in Lincoln City from early summer through fall.

 Taft Beach Sandcastle Contest takes place the second weekend of August.